When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 1. Encrypt your Network Connection

-The wireless routers come with the ability to opt from several encryption protocols, such as Wired Equivalent Privacy (WEP), Wi-Fi protected Access (WPA), Wi-Fi protected Access 2 (WPA2), and Wi-Fi protected Access 3 (WPA3).
+The wireless routers can use several encryption protocols, such as Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA), Wi-Fi Protected Access 2 (WPA2), and Wi-Fi Protected Access 3 (WPA3).

-Many modern routers come with wireless encryption enabled by default, but it’s essential to verify and ensure the strongest encryption protocol available, such as WPA3, is selected.
-So you have to turn it on and choose the suggested most robust protocol, WPA3, which can make your connection much more secure.
+Many modern routers come with wireless encryption enabled by default, but it’s essential to verify and ensure the most vigorous encryption protocol, such as WPA3, is selected.
+So, you have to turn it on and choose the suggested most robust protocol, which can make your connection much more secure.

 To know how to do this, consult your ISP or the device manufacturer, as they come with instructions.